The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 One problem with many basic bank accounts is that if you accidentally spend more than you’ve got, this will take you into an unauthorised overdraft – and this can be costly!
 Some providers charge daily unauthorised overdraft usage fees and there can be charges for returned (bounced) payments too.
 You can build up two or three of these charges a day with some banks and building societies – meaning it quickly works out quite costly if you didn’t know you were being charged.

-An alternative to basic bank accounts is the thinkmoney Personal Account.
+An alternative to basic bank accounts is the thinkmoney Managed Current Account.
 This is designed to help you manage your household budgeting by keeping the money you need for regular bills separate from the money you’ve got to spend on yourself.
 You can’t go overdrawn with the account so there’ll never be any unexpected overdraft fees.
 There’s a monthly management fee, to find out more about this, click here.

 Check back next time to find out about some more confusing financial terms!